 The Pros of Iceland in March

-As you can see, there’s tons to look forwards to if you come to Iceland in the month of March.
+As you can see, there are tons to look forwards to if you come to Iceland in the month of March.
 Not to mention since visitor numbers are still relatively low at this time of year, accommodation prices represent better value than in peak season.

 Though some of the more remote parts of the country are best left until later in the spring, the Ring Road is open.
 So, what’s stopping you from renting that campervan or motorhome and taking that road trip you always promised yourself?